 Hop aboard the Bright Night Christmas train and see the over 3 million twinkling lights light up the forest as you enjoy live performances along the way.
 If you’d prefer, you can also view the lights from the Stanley Park Train Plaza for a small donation.

 Ready to start making holiday plans?
-We’re giving away tickets to see Ballet BC’s Nutcracker ballet, and to ride the Polar Express train in Squamish!
+We’re giving away tickets to enjoy Christmas at FlyOver Canada, and to ride the Polar Express train in Squamish!
 Head to our CONTESTS page to enter these great giveaways now.